jsatgit/feed-api/README.md

 ## Tests

-Automated tests can be run while the service is up.
-Currently, the tests will not automatically start the service.

-1. Run tests by:
+Start the service then run the tests:
 ```
+make start
 make test
 ```